You've filed the FAFSA for undergrad, but what about for grad school?

-For example: The release date for students filing for graduate school that starts in September 2021 is October 1, 2020.
+The release date for students filing for graduate school that starts in September 2021 is October 1, 2020.

 Because applications are accepted on a rolling basis, it is crucial to submit your FAFSA form as early as possible to maximize your eligibility for student aid.

 Major differences between filing FAFSA for undergrad vs. grad school

 As mentioned above, there are some differences when filing the FAFSA as a graduate student.

 The main difference is the majority of graduate students are considered independent from their parents, meaning they are not usually required to provide their parents’ information.

 However, some students applying to medical or law school will need to provide parent information even as independents, so students should double-check with the school they plan to attend before starting the FAFSA documents.